 Akira (Amiga/CD32, 1994)

-For the uninitiated, Akira tells the complicated story of government experimentation gone terribly wrong, and the lasting effects it has both interpersonally on the citizens of Tokyo and politically across the entire country.
+For the uninitiated, Akira tells the complicated story of government experimentation gone terribly wrong, and the lasting effects it has on the individual citizens of a future Tokyo and politically across the entire country.
 The story mostly centers on two teenage orphans, Tetsuo and Kaneda, but there is a huge cast of characters, gangs, factions, government agencies, and telekinetic children who are too powerful for their own good.
 Tetsuo and Kaneda are members of a violent biker gang in a city frantically trying to rebuild itself, and things only get worse when the government steals Tetsuo and awakens his latent powers.
 It all gets very violent, very quickly.

-Akira (Famincom, 1988)
+Akira (Famicom, 1988)

 Then there is the consideration of who the player would actually control.
 I think regardless of what role you could conceivably take on, there could be interesting implications.
 You could be the severely overpowered Tetsuo and play a violent action game, or you could take on the role of Kaneda and try to tackle a giant any way you can.
 Even playing as a new character, or one who didn’t receive much exploration in either the film or comic could offer a different perspective on everything that happens.